 East Brookfield is a very small town located in the state of Massachusetts.
-With a population of 2,204 people and just one neighborhood, East Brookfield is the 298th largest community in Massachusetts.
-East Brookfield has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+With a population of 2,237 people and just one neighborhood, East Brookfield is the 298th largest community in Massachusetts.
+Much of the housing stock in East Brookfield was built prior to World War II, making it one of the older and more historic towns in the country.

 Unlike some towns, East Brookfield isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in East Brookfield are a mix of both white- and blue-collar jobs.
-Overall, East Brookfield is a town of professionals, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in East Brookfield who work in sales jobs (12.71%), healthcare (11.79%), and office and administrative support (11.60%).
+Overall, East Brookfield is a town of sales and office workers, professionals, and production and manufacturing workers.
+There are especially a lot of people living in East Brookfield who work in office and administrative support (16.13%), sales jobs (12.67%), and healthcare (8.20%).

-Being a small town, East Brookfield does not have a public transit system used by locals to get to and from work.
+East Brookfield is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in East Brookfield in 2022 was $41,738, which is low income relative to Massachusetts, and upper middle income relative to the rest of the US.
-This equates to an annual income of $166,952 for a family of four.
+The per capita income in East Brookfield in 2022 was $42,386, which is low income relative to Massachusetts, and upper middle income relative to the rest of the US.
+This equates to an annual income of $169,544 for a family of four.
+However, East Brookfield contains both very wealthy and poor people as well.

 The people who call East Brookfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of East Brookfield residents report their race to be White, followed by Asian.
 Important ancestries of people in East Brookfield include French, Irish, English, Italian, and German.